robrollback/biohackathon_mutations/README.md

 The team's goal is to achieve similar F1 scores while decreasing computational time.

-Processing time: ~25 mins (system time)
+Processing time: Total CPU time ~13 mins (user + system time)

 | True-pos | False-pos | False-neg | Precision | Sensitivity | F-measure |
 |:-------- |:--------- |:--------- |:--------- |:----------- |:--------- |
 |553       |36         |167        |0.9389     |0.7681       |0.8449     |

-Teams will be ranked based on the number of false positive (FP), false negative (FN) and the (cpu/system) time required to generate the final vcf file.
+Teams will be ranked based on the number of false positive (FP), false negative (FN) and the (user + system) time required to generate the final vcf file.

 ### Rules
 1. Have fun!